vuejs-templates/webpack/docs/unit.md

 # Unit Testing

-This project offers two options for unit testing—Jest, and Karma and Mocha.
+This project offers two options for unit testing:

-An overview of the tools used by this boilerplate for unit testing:
+1. Jest
+2. Karma and Mocha.

 ## Jest